 the risks attendant to entering and being in substitute care; and

-the preferences of the persons available to care for the child.
+the preferences of the persons available to care for the child, including willingness to provide permanency to the child, either through subsidized guardianship or through adoption.
 [705 ILCS 405/1-3]

 "Children for whom the Department is legally responsible" means children for whom the Department has temporary protective custody, custody or guardianship via court order, or children whose parents have signed an adoptive surrender or voluntary placement agreement with the Department.

-"Concurrent planning" means a process whereby the Department or its service provider works toward family reunification with a family whose children has been removed from the home while, at the same time, developing an alternative plan, if reunification with the family cannot be attained.
+"Concurrent planning" means a process whereby the Department or its service provider works toward family reunification with a family whose children have been removed from the home while, at the same time, developing an alternative plan, if reunification with the family cannot be attained.

 "Family" means one or more adults and children, related by blood, marriage, civil union, or adoption and residing in the same household.

-is shown to have significant and close personal or emotional ties with the child or the child's family prior to the child's placement with the individual; or
+"Fictive kin" means a person who is unrelated to a child by birth, marriage, tribal custom, or adoption who is shown to have significant and close personal or emotional ties with the child or the child's family.
+[20 ILCS 505/4d]

 "Guardian" means an individual person appointed by the court to assume the responsibilities of the guardianship of the person as defined in Section 1-3 of the Juvenile Court Act of 1987 [705 ILCS 405/1-3] or Article XI of the Probate Act of 1975 [755 ILCS 5].